 to the head or neck during childhood

 The level of calcium in the blood will determine the symptoms.
 Symptoms occasionally seen with primary hyperparathyroidism include: ConstipationNauseaVomitingAbdominal painHeadacheLoss of appetiteThirstFrequent and sometimes painful urination due to kidney stonesFatigueMuscle weaknessJoint painMemory lossHeartburnBack pain

 You will be asked about your symptoms and medical history.
 A physical exam will be done.

 Your bodily fluids may be tested.
 This can be done with: Blood testsUrine tests

 Images may be taken of your bodily structures.
-This can be done with: UltrasoundTechnetium 99m sestamibi scan—a nuclear medicine test that uses safe nuclear molecules to make pictures of the parathyroid glands to help locate a single parathyroid adenoma in primary hyperparathyroidism
+This can be done with: UltrasoundTechnetium 99m sestamibi scan—a that uses safe nuclear molecules to make pictures of the parathyroid glands to help locate a single parathyroid adenoma in primary hyperparathyroidism